Chris Billam-Smith: Billam-Smith vs. Glanton

-Next fight
+Inactivity

 In August 2025, the WBO decided to create an interim title, whilst Ramírez was recovering from injury.
 The next contender in line was German boxer Roman Fress (23–1, 13 KOs).
 Billam-Smith was in favour of the fight, as he viewed it as a crucial step towards regaining a shot at the world title.
 Both teams were given a 20-day negotiation period.
 Billam-Smith planned on returning to full training by the end of September, after the birth of his second son.
 He saw Fress as a tough opponent.
 He made it clear that he was still under contract with Boxxer.
 With no negotiations, a purse bid was held on 3 October, however with the minimum bid being $300,000, there was no bids received.
 The WBO decided to explore options, with one of them being, lowering the minimum bid.
 A second purse bid was held on 16 October, with the minimum bid reduced to $150,000.
 SES Promotions won the right, bidding $156,921.
 With Billam-Smith entitled to 60%, this would see him take home a $94,152.60 purse.
 Ulf Steinforth of SES Boxing, planned to host the fight in Germany in January 2026.
 For Fress, this would have been his toughest fight to date, and he was on a seven-fight win streak.
 Billam-Smith was given deadline of 20 October to notify the WBO about his intentions.
 He missed the deadline to notify the WBO and president Gustavo Olivieri stated they would move on to the next contender, Umar Salamov.
 After opting out of the fight against Fress, Billam-Smith was looking to return in February 2026.

+Zuffa Boxing

+On 13 April 2026, it was announced that Billam-Smith signed a multi-fight deal with Zuffa Boxing.
+The deal meant Billam-Smith would return to Sky Sports, with whom Zuffa had a broadcast deal in the UK.
+Negotiations lasted six weeks.
+He stated the deal was designed to potentially be the final contract of his career, given it was a multi-fight, multi-year deal.
+He expected to return to the ring in the summer of 2026.
+His main goal was to challenge Zuffa Boxing cruiserweight champion Jai Opetaia.